VasqCo/anotherbanger/hobohorror2.markdown

 ---
 title: HOBO HORROR 2
-layout: page
+layout: hh2
 permalink: /hobohorror2/
 nav_order: 3
 nav_group: Games
 ---

-# HOBO HORROR 2
+# <span style="font-family: 'VCR OSD Mono'; font-size: 2em;">HOBO HORROR 2</span>

 Have you ever seen a homeless person on the side of the road and thought to yourself any of the following?:

 1. Gosh dang!
-That thing is SCARY!
+That thang is SCARY!
 2. Gosh dang!
-I want to DESTROY that thing!
+I want to DESTROY that thang!

 Then you'll probably hate this game, because they scare you and you can't kill them.